TFG Advisers LLC Decreases Position in PayPal Holdings, Inc. (NASDAQ:PYPL)

-TFG Advisers LLC reduced its position in shares of PayPal Holdings, Inc. (NASDAQ:PYPL – Free Report) by 23.8% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 3,050 shares of the credit services provider’s stock after selling 955 shares during the period.
-TFG Advisers LLC’s holdings in PayPal were worth $204,000 at the end of the most recent reporting period.
+TFG Advisers LLC cut its stake in shares of PayPal Holdings, Inc. (NASDAQ:PYPL – Free Report) by 23.8% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 3,050 shares of the credit services provider’s stock after selling 955 shares during the period.
+TFG Advisers LLC’s holdings in PayPal were worth $204,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other institutional investors have also modified their holdings of PYPL.
-Moneta Group Investment Advisors LLC lifted its position in shares of PayPal by 110,462.4% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 17,136,071 shares of the credit services provider’s stock worth $1,220,431,000 after purchasing an additional 17,120,572 shares during the last quarter.
-Norges Bank purchased a new stake in PayPal in the fourth quarter valued at $1,022,333,000.
-Alliancebernstein L.P. lifted its position in PayPal by 51.1% in the fourth quarter.
-Alliancebernstein L.P. now owns 17,133,910 shares of the credit services provider’s stock valued at $1,220,277,000 after acquiring an additional 5,794,620 shares during the last quarter.
-Renaissance Technologies LLC purchased a new stake in PayPal in the fourth quarter valued at $319,712,000.
-Finally, Clearbridge Investments LLC lifted its position in PayPal by 122.0% in the first quarter.
-Clearbridge Investments LLC now owns 6,230,481 shares of the credit services provider’s stock valued at $720,555,000 after acquiring an additional 3,424,122 shares during the last quarter.
-68.42% of the stock is owned by hedge funds and other institutional investors.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+Beacon Capital Management LLC raised its holdings in shares of PayPal by 108.7% in the second quarter.
+Beacon Capital Management LLC now owns 384 shares of the credit services provider’s stock worth $26,000 after buying an additional 200 shares during the period.
+Resurgent Financial Advisors LLC purchased a new stake in shares of PayPal in the fourth quarter worth approximately $29,000.
+Lauer Wealth LLC purchased a new stake in shares of PayPal in the first quarter worth approximately $31,000.
+Dakota Community Bank & Trust NA raised its holdings in shares of PayPal by 168.8% in the first quarter.
+Dakota Community Bank & Trust NA now owns 422 shares of the credit services provider’s stock worth $32,000 after buying an additional 265 shares during the period.
+Finally, ZRC Wealth Management LLC purchased a new stake in shares of PayPal in the first quarter worth approximately $32,000.
+68.42% of the stock is currently owned by hedge funds and other institutional investors.

 PayPal Trading Up 0.5 %

-A number of equities research analysts recently weighed in on PYPL shares.
-Piper Sandler reduced their price target on shares of PayPal from $77.00 to $67.00 and set a “neutral” rating for the company in a research report on Friday.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of PayPal from $100.00 to $80.00 in a research note on Friday, June 9th.
-Oppenheimer dropped their price objective on shares of PayPal from $89.00 to $77.00 and set an “outperform” rating on the stock in a research note on Thursday, August 3rd.
-Atlantic Securities lowered shares of PayPal from an “overweight” rating to a “neutral” rating and set a $72.00 price objective on the stock. in a research note on Tuesday, June 13th.
-Finally, Jefferies Financial Group lifted their price objective on shares of PayPal from $70.00 to $75.00 and gave the company a “hold” rating in a research note on Monday, July 24th.
-One analyst has rated the stock with a sell rating, twelve have given a hold rating and nineteen have issued a buy rating to the company.
-According to MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $90.87.
+PYPL has been the topic of several research reports.
+Deutsche Bank Aktiengesellschaft reduced their price objective on PayPal from $100.00 to $80.00 in a report on Friday, June 9th.
+StockNews.com started coverage on PayPal in a report on Thursday, August 17th.
+They issued a “hold” rating for the company.
+Atlantic Securities cut shares of PayPal from an “overweight” rating to a “neutral” rating and set a $72.00 target price on the stock. in a report on Tuesday, June 13th.
+Canaccord Genuity Group reduced their price objective on shares of PayPal from $160.00 to $110.00 and set a “buy” rating for the company in a research note on Thursday, August 3rd.
+Finally, Mizuho reissued a “buy” rating and issued a $92.00 price objective on shares of PayPal in a research note on Friday, September 15th.
+One analyst has rated the stock with a sell rating, twelve have given a hold rating and nineteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $90.87.

 PayPal Holdings, Inc operates a technology platform that enables digital payments on behalf of merchants and consumers worldwide.
 The company provides payment solutions under the PayPal, PayPal Credit, Braintree, Venmo, Xoom, PayPal Zettle, Hyperwallet, PayPal Honey, and Paidy names.
 Its payments platform allows consumers to send and receive payments in approximately 200 markets and in approximately 150 currencies, withdraw funds to their bank accounts in 56 currencies, and hold balances in their PayPal accounts in 25 currencies.